IBM/alchemy-logging/docs/implementation-spec.md

 * `thread_id`: When enabled, all headers must contain the unique string identifier for the thread where the record was created.
 When possible, the thread id must be padded or truncated to a fixed with to maintain the fixed width of the header.

 * `log_code`: If log codes are supported by the implementation and present for the given log record, they should be added immediately after the square bracket and before the indentation.
-All log codes must be fixed-length.
+All log codes must start with `<` and end with `>` and should be fixed length.

 * `indentation`: The indentation section is a fixed number of space characters (typically 2) multiplied by the `num_indent` for the individual record.